-At the Technology & Innovation Policy Centre, we welcome any ideas or contributions you may have and would like to encourage you to join the debate on these topics.
+At the Technology and Innovation Policy Centre, we welcome any ideas or contributions you may have and would like to encourage you to join the debate on these topics.
 If you are interested in participating in our work, please contact firstname.lastname@example.org for more information.

 Director, Technology & Innovation Policy Centre